The fractional Laplacian with reflections: Introduction

+\kb{We construct the Markovian transition semigroup corresponding to the kernel $\gamma$ by the method of nonlocal Schr\"odinger perturbations of integral kernels by Bogdan and Sydor \cite{MR3295773}. \ml{ In the special case of transition kernels, the method may handle analytic aspects of concatenation of Markov processes.
+Namely, given a sub-Markovian kernel, a suitable repulsion kernel defines a larger transition kernel, possibly Markovian, which corresponds to a specific partial differential equation with (nonlocal) boundary conditions.
+For instance, see} Corollary~\ref{c.se}.}

-The present paper allows for a wide class of instantaneous return kernels mechanisms for the fractional Laplacian.
-On the one hand, the restriction to fractional Laplacian is inessential and the generalizations are quite obvious.
-On the other hand, \cite{MR2006232, MR3217703, MR3651008, MR4245573} make do without the tightness property that we assume in Hypothesis~\ref{hyp1} and our (random) reflection mechanism is only allowed to depend on $Y_{\tau_D}$.
-The above references and the present paper are different ramification of the problem of constructing operators, semigroups and Markov processes with specific boundary conditions.
-This area of research is motivated by the Neumann-type boundary-value problems \cite{MR3217703, MR3651008} and by the problem of piecing-out or concatenation of Markov processes in the sense of Ikeda, Nagasawa and Watanabe \cite{MR202197}, Sharpe \cite{MR958914} and Werner \cite{MR4247975}.
-Its object, beyond the construction, are the questions of the large-time and boundary behavior of the semigroup and the process, as well as applications to nonlocal differential equations with those boundary conditions.
+\kb{In the present setting we consider a} class of \kb{repulsion} kernels \kl{$\mu$} \kb{for the Dirichlet heat kernel} of the fractional Laplacian.
+On the one hand, the restriction to \ml{the} fractional Laplacian is \kb{dictated merely by the technical convenience and general interest in this operator, so} generalizations are quite obvious.
+On the other hand, \kb{the papers} \kb{\cite{MR2006232, MR3217703, MR3651008, MR4245573, MR4520527, kim2022potential}} make do without the \kb{lower bound for the repulsion kernel} \kl{that} we assume in Hypothesis~\ref{hyp1}\kb{(ii).} \kb{Therefore} the above references and the present paper \kb{should be considered as} different ramification\kb{s} of the problem of constructing operators, semigroups and Markov processes with specific boundary conditions. \kb{As we already mentioned, this} area of research is motivated by the Neumann-type boundary-value problems and the problem of piecing-out or concatenation of Markov processes.
+Its \kb{objective}, beyond the construction, are the questions of the large-time and boundary behavior of the \kb{resulting} semigroup and process, as well as applications to nonlocal differential equations with those boundary conditions.